Mookie Betts Preview, Player Props: Dodgers vs. Marlins

-Mookie Betts -- batting .390 in his past 10 games -- will be in action for the Los Angeles Dodgers versus the Miami Marlins, with Sandy Alcantara on the hill, on August 18 at 10:10 PM ET.
+Mookie Betts -- with a slugging percentage of .658 in his past 10 games, including two home runs -- will be in action for the Los Angeles Dodgers versus the Miami Marlins, with Eury Perez on the mound, on August 19 at 3:00 PM ET.

-In his most recent appearance, he racked up two hits (going 2-for-4) against the Brewers.
+In his previous game, he hit a home run while going 1-for-2 against the Marlins.

 Mookie Betts Game Info & Props vs. the Marlins